-6. Due from General Revenue Fund
+7. Due from General Revenue Fund

-The Liquor Board Superannuation Plan bank account was included in the Consolidated Offset Bank Concentration (COBC) arrangement for the Government of Saskatchewan until December 15, 2023, and remained under the Government of Saskatchewan's Financial Services Agreement until December 31, 2023.
-Effective January 1, 2024, the Plan's bank account was transitioned to the Plannera's Master Client Agreement.
+The Plan's bank account was included in the Consolidated Offset Bank Concentration arrangement for the Government of Saskatchewan until December 15, 2023, and remained under the Government of Saskatchewan's Financial Services Agreement until December 31, 2023.

-7. Financial Risk Management
+8. Financial Risk Management